WEEE regulations

 How is Material Focus connected to the WEEE Fund?

-We’ve launched the new UK-wide Recycle Your Electricals campaign to get the nation reusing and recycling their unwanted electricals – instead of binning or hoarding them.
+We launched the UK-wide Recycle Your Electricals campaign to get the nation reusing and recycling their unwanted electricals – instead of binning or hoarding them.
 We also fund technical research into recycling, increasing recycling points, and provide practical information on how households can recycle.

 Find out more about WEEE regulations